Naming of CALS Facilities

 - contributions to the Central Arkansas Library System that are extraordinarily significant.

-The naming of any CALS building after a living person shall require a two-thirds affirmative vote of all members of the Board of Trustees.
+The naming of any CALS property after a living person shall require a two-thirds affirmative vote of all members of the Board of Directors.
 This rule does not apply to features of a building, collections, or gardens – only buildings.

-5. The Board of Trustees shall encourage public input and comment in any selection process for a building, but not a component thereof, or other feature.
+- The Board of Directors shall encourage public input and comment in any selection process for a building, but not a component thereof, or other feature.
 That input and comment may be sought by holding public hearings, appointing advisory committees, polling citizens, or by any other similar method approved by the board.

-6. The Board of Trustees shall make every effort to insure that the diverse community that the library serves is represented in the buildings, features of buildings, collections, and gardens that it decides to name.
-However, the board’s guiding principle shall be to select the best person for any honor that it chooses to bestow.
+- The Board of Directors shall make every effort to ensure that the diverse community that the library serves is represented in the buildings, features of buildings, collections, and gardens that it decides to name.
+However, the Board’s guiding principle shall be to select the best person for any honor that it chooses to bestow.